MarketSquare/robotframework-dblibrary/README.md

 # Database library for Robot Framework
 Introduction
 ------------
 The Robot Framework Database Library is a library which provides common functionality for testing database contents.
-Please see the wiki on github for more information and the provided keywords.

 * More information about this library can be found in the [Keyword Documentation](http://search.maven.org/remotecontent?filepath=com/github/hi-fi/robotframework-dblibrary/3.0/robotframework-dblibrary-3.0.html).